Fireez30/SimuDeckParser/README.md

 Soon :

  - integration of deck import from encoredecks to the simulator (done , in test)
- - integration of effects icons into cards text and description
+ - integration of effects icons into cards text and description (done)
+ - make usual keywords (Brainstorm, memory , etc ) bold (done)
+ - in deck editor mode, on click on a card, lock the right visualisation panel so it doesn't change
  - support for windows
  - UI updates (alignemnts, better design, responsiveness ?)